WASHINGTON – Here's where the 2012 Republican presidential candidates stand on a selection of issues.

 Taxes: No one with adjusted gross income under $200,000 should be taxed on interest, dividends or capital gains.
 Cut corporate tax rate to 25 percent from a high of 35 percent.
 Opposes proposals to replace current tax system with national sales tax because he says it raises taxes on middle class while lowering them for rich and poor.
 Make Bush-era tax cuts, including for the wealthy, permanent.
 Eliminate estate tax.
 Dodged on extending cut in payroll tax, saying he doesn't like "temporary little Band-Aids" but also he's not for raising taxes "anywhere."

 Terrorism: No constitutional rights for foreign terrorism suspects.
 In 2007, refused to rule out use of waterboarding to interrogate terrorist suspects.
-In 2011, his campaign says he does not consider waterboarding to be torture.
+In 2011, his campaign said he does not consider waterboarding to be torture.

 War: Has not specified the troop numbers behind his pledge to ensure the "force level necessary to secure our gains and complete our mission successfully" in Afghanistan.
 "This is not time for America to cut and run."
 Said Obama was wrong to begin reducing troop levels as soon as he did.
 Would increase strength of armed forces, including number of troops and warships.